Skip to content

 Installation

-We recommend following the Babylon + Vite guide to set-up your Babylonjs project.
+We recommend following the Babylon.js + Vite guide to setup your project using npm.

-Once your project structure is up and running, install Anu.js by building it locally in a different file directory and linking it to your project.
+Once your project structure is up and running, install Anu by running the following command in the terminal:

 bash